ebenezeryeboah/ebenezeryeboah/README.md

 # 👋 Welcome to Ebenezer Yeboah's GitHub

 Hi there!
-I'm **Ebenezer Yeboah**, a passionate Web Developer, Business Analyst, and Financial Engineer based in Ghana.
+I'm **Ebenezer Yeboah**, a passionate Web Developer, Data & Business Analyst, and Financial Engineer based in Ghana.

 ---